stochastictalk/plex/README.md

 ## Installation

-Installation has only been tested on Mac with Apple Silicon.
+Installation has only been tested on Mac with Apple silicon.

 Install system dependencies.